pivotal/docs-tap/scst-store/add_data.md

     ```
     Where:

-    - `REPO` is the name of your repository.
+    - `REPO` is the name of your repository
-    - `TAG` is the name of a tag.
+    - `TAG` is the name of a tag
     - `IMAGE-CVE-REPORT` is the resulting file name of the Grype image scan report

     For example: